LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/6_example_cmp_routing.md

 ---

-In this example we create a conversation and send a message.
-While we do that we pass the **Engagement ID** and **Campaign ID** to LiveEngage in order to route the consumer conversation to the desired skill as planned by the Campaign Manager.
+In this example we create a conversation and pass the **Engagement ID** and **Campaign ID** to LiveEngage in order to route the consumer conversation to the desired skill as designed by the Campaign Manager.

-### Create & Send - Campaign for messaging Routing
+### Create new conversation and send campaign information

 **Request**